 Recently I had the chance to sit down with Deb Slavens from Honor Credit Union.
-Deb serves as Vice President of Information Technology and has been invaluable in building a data analytics team at the credit union as well as aiding the Asterisk Intelligence team come to life over the last few years.
+Deb serves as Vice President of Innovation Technology and has been invaluable in building a data analytics team at the credit union as well as aiding the CU*Answers Asterisk Intelligence team come to life over the last few years.
 She has worked with the CU*Answers Data Boot Camps on multiple occasions and continues to be a driving force within the world of data.

 Keegan Daniel: As an original member of the CU*Answers Data Boot Camp 3 years ago, how have you been able to incorporate data initiatives and concepts into your team?